Bush Honeysuckle

 Honeysuckle bushes can be removed by digging with shovels, pick axes, and other tools, but this is very labor intensive and causes extensive soil disturbance.
 Digging is a suitable approach for someone who wants to remove bush honeysuckle from their garden and replace it by planting non-invasive alternatives.

-Click here for detailed tips and tricks for removing bush honeysuckle from the Missouri Botanical Garden
+Click here for details from Missouri Botanical Garden!

 Great Rivers Greenway partners with local organizations to offer volunteer opportunities throughout the region to restore and beautify the greenways -including the removal of Bush Honeysuckle and other invasive plants.

 To stay informed about upcoming volunteer events, register for our email newsletter and we will let you know when opportunities are available.
-You can also feel free to drop us a line if you have any questions.
+You can also contact us at info@grgstl.org if you have any questions.